Alipore

-Alipore (Pron:ˌɑ:lɪˈpɔ:) is a neighbourhood in south Kolkata, in Kolkata district, in the Indian state of West Bengal.
+Alipore is a neighbourhood of South Kolkata in Kolkata district in the Indian state of West Bengal.

 It is flanked by the Tolly Nullah to the north, Bhowanipore to the east, the Diamond Harbour Road to the west and New Alipore to the south, bordered by the Budge Budge section of the Sealdah South section railway line.

 Geography

 Location

 Alipore is located at 22.5391712°N 88.3272782°E. It has an average elevation of 14 metres (46 feet).

 Alipore area is bordered by the following roads - AJC Bose Road to the north, D L Khan Road to the East, Diamond Harbour Road to the West and Alipore Avenue to the south.

 Police district

 Alipore police station is part of the South division of Kolkata Police.
 It is located at 8, Belvadere Road, Kolkata-700027.

 Tollygunge Women's police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.